jaydenseric/graphql-react/readme.md

 ### preload

 Recursively preloads [Query](#query) components that have the `loadOnMount` prop in a React element tree.
-Usefull for server side rendering (SSR) or to preload components for a better user experience when they mount.
+Useful for server side rendering (SSR) or to preload components for a better user experience when they mount.

 **Parameters**